About the Invasive Species Compendium

 These datasheets give information on the issues and management options concerning invasive species.

 Basic datasheets: contain summary information in tabular format.
 They have been compiled mainly by data mining various sources (including the CAB ABSTRACTS database and selected invasive species databases).
 The content should therefore be treated with caution and the original sources consulted before use.
-Basic datasheets are included for invasive species that have not yet been commissioned as full datasheets and datasheets related to invasive species such as threatened species, pathways, habitats, hosts, countries, natural enemies and vectors.
+Basic datasheets are included for invasive species that have not yet been commissioned as full datasheets and datasheets related to invasive species such as hosts, threatened species (of conservation significance), natural enemies, vectors, pathways, habitats and countries.

 Library: The Library is a collection of specially selected full text articles which complement the more structured information on the individual species datasheets.
 Articles can either be searched for off the prepared searches on the Library page or via using the search on the home page and selecting the library tab after the search results are returned.

-Bibliographic database: At Launch over 75,700 abstracts with metadata are available via a link to CAB Direct.
+Bibliographic database: Over 170,000 bibliographic records with abastracts and metadata are available via a link to CAB Direct.
 This subset of CAB Abstracts includes references cited in the datasheets and additional recent references of importance.
 This set of records grows each week, ensuring that the key recent literature is available for searching using the CAB Direct interface.
-Access is provided to over 1,100 articles in the CABI Full text archive.
+Access is also provided to over 2,600 articles in the CABI Full text archive.
 CAB Direct assists with onward linkage to full text from all abstracts by providing a range of linking services.
-Please do not bookmark the CAB Direct site directly, as access is only available to the subset via going through the ISC website first.
+Please do not bookmark the CAB Direct site directly because access is only available to this subset via the ISC website.

 Glossary: Over 780 terms and their definitions have been compiled from various cited sources.

 The following working definitions have been applied during the development of this compendium.

 Invasive (alien) species: an (alien) species whose establishment and spread threaten ecosystems, habitats or species with economic or environmental harm.